 Thank you for your prayer and support of my artwork.
 May the Lord bless you and keep you and make His light to shine upon you.
 In all things, we give thanks.

 We have had a series of unfortunate events.
 In one such event, the irrigation water from the pasture flooded the barn where the fleece was stored and ruined all but 2 bags of fleece.
 It’s gone.
 Furthermore, our herd matriarch, Mocha, has passed away.
-She got her head tangled in a tarp and strangled to death.
+She got her head tangled in a tarp and strangled to death on October 4, 2018.
 She was already dead when our son found her.
 There was nothing we could do.
 Please pray for us as we assess our situation and make decisions about the future.
 Thank you for stopping by.
 God bless you.

 Shearing day happened in April!
 Life has been so busy!
 We don’t have weights yet so I haven’t added the fleeces to the menu, but we DO HAVE 2018 fleeces!
 They are full year fleeces again, because winter hit us 2 months early last year and I didn’t shear them in September (it was already below freezing at night!).
 We have the new baby fleeces from the twins, as well as fleeces from everybody else.
 Please message me if you are interested.
 Angora goat, white suri alpaca and reddish brown huacaya alpaca.